-- 4.3.11 Promote the importance of the supply of electricity generation facilities and transmission and distribution systems, district energy, alternative and renewable energy facilities, such as commercial wind turbines, in order to facilitate the efficient and reliable provision of electric power to meet current and projected needs. - 4.3.12 Encourage the development of district energy facilities that leverage regional infrastructure to support low carbon energy to new or existing Community Areas. - 4.3.13 Encourage area municipalities to consider the inclusion of policies in their respective official plans to ensure that energy facilities, including renewable energy facilities, are located appropriately. - 4.3.14 Encourage Ontario Power Generation or other electricity providers/ suppliers to consult with the Region on the location of any new electricity generation facilities and transmission and distribution systems, and throughout any required environmental assessment processes.
+- 4.3.9 Promote the importance of the supply of electric power facilities and transmission and distribution systems, district energy, alternative and renewable energy facilities, such as commercial wind turbines, in order to facilitate the efficient and reliable provision of electric power to meet current and projected needs. - 4.3.10 Encourage the development of district energy facilities that leverage regional infrastructure to support low carbon energy to new or existing Community Areas.

+- 4.3.11 Encourage area municipalities to consider the inclusion of policies in their respective official plans to ensure that energy facilities, including renewable energy facilities, are located appropriately. - 4.3.12 Encourage Ontario Power Generation or other electricity providers/suppliers to consult with the Region on the location of any new electric power facilities, and throughout any required environmental assessment processes.